Mexican Cauliflower Ceviche Recipe

-This no fish cauliflower ceviche is so delicious you won’t be able to stop eating it!
-Serve it as an appetizer for a party or enjoy it as a light and refreshing Mexican meal.
-You can pair it with an ice-cold drink for the most amazing warm-weather meal.
+This cauliflower ceviche is so delicious you won’t be able to stop eating it!
+Serve it as an appetizer with tortilla chips for a party, or enjoy it as a light and refreshing Mexican meal.
+You can pair this vegan ceviche with an ice-cold drink for the most amazing warm-weather meal.

 What is Ceviche